imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="unblockcontactsbulk"></a>
 # **UnblockContactsBulk**
-> void UnblockContactsBulk (UnblockContactsBulkInputObject unblockContactsBulkInputObject, bool? xIgnoreNullValues = null)
+> void UnblockContactsBulk (UnblockContactsBulkInputObject unblockContactsBulkInputObject)

 Unblock several contacts by blocked contact ids or unblock all contacts